Sign In / Sign Out

 - Map and Locations

-Students with different physical, mental, and/or behavioral abilities may find new challenges to address before and during study abroad.
+Students who need accommodations for physical, mental, and/or behavioral abilities may find new questions to address before and during study abroad.
 Laws and cultural norms that impact accessibility vary from country to country.
 For example, in the US, wheelchair accessibility or study aids for visual impairment are examples of disability related needs that US universities address on a regular basis, and federal laws govern how these issues are handled.

 Depending on the program and location you choose, your own needs may present a relatively uncommon scenario for a study abroad program provider to consider in an environment governed by different disability laws and social norms.
 Any student who may need accommodation based on the potential impact of their abilities is strongly encouraged to study abroad, however advance planning is essential.